microsoft/vscode-docs/api/extension-capabilities/common-capabilities.md

 # Common Capabilities

-Common Capabilities are important building blocks for your Visual Studio Code extensions.
+Common Capabilities are important building blocks for your extensions.
 Almost all extensions use some of these functionalities.
 Here is how you can take advantage of them.

 ## Command